lucasjellema/tech-radar-prototype2/development-log.md

 - property Description for each sector to describe the meaning ; show as hovertext for sector label

-- support default font-style, font-weight as property to define for labels in ring (instead of only at individual ring level)
-- define default label font/edge/color settings for radar (for sectors, rings, ..)

-- support dash array property for sector edge

 - allow multiple properties to be mapped to a sector (e.g. sector for open source container management and for Oracle integration tools)

 - generate blips (for all ratings that qualify for the viewpoint's current filters and visible sectors and rings)